Gresorer/School-Inf/README.md

-    git commit - open a default editor to stage changes git commit -m 'Just debbug it' - small note without need to open code editor touch .gitignore - make a gitignore where you can add all of files to be ignored git remote ...... - the line from repositionry
+    git commit - open a default editor to stage changes git commit -m 'Just debbug it' - small note without need to open code editor touch .gitignore - make a gitignore where you can add all of files to be ignored git remote add origin /link/  - the line from repositionry